Thinkmill/monorepo/GETTING_STARTED.md

 "@monorepo-starter/button": "1.0.0",
 ```

-to the dependencies of the `package.json` and the following command:
+to the dependencies of the `package.json` and run the following command:

 ```shell
 # in the project root